From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 Wherever you take yourself, Queensberry House can offer a secure storage area for bicycles as well as a drying area for wet gear (boots, jackets, waterproof trousers).

 8 The Classic Car Rally

 One of the biggest classic car events in Scotland, this is hugely popular and attracts enthusiasts from all over UK for its vintage vehicles and show-stopping sights.

-Moffat is Europe’s first Dark Sky town so you don’t need a fancy telescope to see stars here.
-On a clear night, just look up.
-Galloway Forest Park is Europe’s first official Dark Sky Park, one of only 44 worldwide, in 78,000 hectares of wild beauty.
+A short drive away is Galloway Forest Park is Europe’s first official Dark Sky Park, one of only 44 worldwide, in 78,000 hectares of wild beauty.

 Her walks and tales will bring the sky alive – if the stars are out that’s a bonus but even on a cloudy night she can help you really experience the darkness.

 When it’s tee time, practise your swing at the historic 18-hole Moffat Golf Course.
 Moffat Golf Club, formed in 1884, is a private members’ club with a relaxed atmosphere (and spectacular views) where visitors are welcome.